 With a heavier frame, mudguards, sturdier components and more robust tyres and wheels, your winter bike is likely to be heavier and slower rolling than your best bike, so, miles ridden on it, will give you more training gains.
-Also there’s no doubt, when you get back on your lightweight best bike, it’ll feel like a rocket and give you a tangible boost.
+Also there is no doubt, when you get back on your lightweight best bike, it will feel like a rocket and give you a tangible boost.

 If you’re tight on space, having two bikes can create problems.
 Remember though, you won’t be riding your best bike for about four months, so it can be broken down and stored in a relatively small space.
-Without wheels it’ll go in the back of a wardrobe, you’ve probably got some room in your loft or attic and there are some ingenious bike storage solutions on the market.
+Without wheels it will go in the back of a wardrobe, you have probably got some room in your loft or attic and there are some ingenious bike storage solutions on the market.
 If you already own a bike box for travelling, put it in there.

 Your winter bike is likely to be heavier and a bit more cumbersome, so your average speeds may drop a bit.
 Don’t forget that inclement weather and tougher road conditions will also contribute to a lower pace, so just accept that winter isn’t the time to be setting PB’s.
 Remember that boost you’ll get when you do get back on your best bike, that the tougher rides are making you stronger and that the winter is predominately about steady base miles anyway.